SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The route for the San Francisco Chinese New Year Parade.

-You can either watch it in person or on KTVU Channel 2, a local San Francisco station.
+You can either watch it in person (which I highly recommend at least once) or on KTVU Channel 2, a local San Francisco station.
 People start to line up along the parade route several hours in advance.
-If you want a front row spot, I recommend getting there at least an hour before the parade starts.

 One of the dragons in the Chinese New Year's Parade in SFSeveral people managing one of the dragons during the Chinese New Year Parade and some fireworks going off in front of them

 If you don't want to stand, you can also buy bleacher seats.
-These are along the parade route on Kearny Street.
-Tickets are around $38 - $55 per person.
-They will then either email them to you or you can access them in the Eventbrite mobile app.
+These are along the parade route in three different locations.
+Tickets are around $41 - $70 per person.

-The bleacher seats are not assigned and there is no coverage above the seats.
+The bleacher seats are not assigned and there is no coverage over the seats, so if it's raining, there will be no shelter to protect you from the rain.
+The tickets are also non-refundable.
 Click here to order your tickets online.

 More Top Tours & Activities in SF